MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/aks-hci-evaluation-guide-2a.md

 ---
-title: Deploy AKS instrastructure using Windows Admin Center
+title: Deploy AKS infrastructure using Windows Admin Center
 description: Evaluate AKS hybrid, Step 2a - Deploy AKS on your Windows Virtual Machine by using Windows Admin Center for your AKS hybrid evaluation.
 author: sethmanheim
 ms.topic: conceptual